Skip to content

 with concurrent.futures.ProcessPoolExecutor(max_workers=max_workers) as pool:

-for file, filesize in file_list:
+for file, filesize in zip(file_list, file_sizes, strict=False):

 fut = pool.submit(function, file, *args, **kwargs)